-JCBPR is an Open Access journal.
-This means that it uses a funding model that does not charge readers or their institutions for access.
+JCBPR is an Open Access journal. nonprofit means that it uses a funding model that does not charge readers or their institutions for access.
 Readers may freely read, download, copy, distribute, print, search, or link to the full texts of articles.
-JCBPR doesn't have article processing charges (APCs) or article submission charges since it is funded by the Association for Cognitive Behavioral Psychotherapies, a non profit organization.
-No payment is made in return to the authors for published articles.
+JCBPR does not have article processing charges (APCs) or article submission charges since it is funded by the Association for Cognitive Behavioral Psychotherapies, a nonprofit organization.

 The publication rights of the articles accepted for publishing are transferred to the journal with the ‘Copyright Transfer Form'.
-This form should be filled out before the publishing process take place.
+This form should be filled out before the publishing process takes place.

 If you submit your paper for publication by JCBPR, you agree to have the Open Access license under which you as the author agree that anyone can reuse your article in whole or part for any purpose, for free, even for commercial purposes.
 Anyone may copy, distribute, or reuse the content as long as the author and original source are properly cited.
 This facilitates freedom in re-use and also ensures that JCBPR content can be mined without barriers for the needs of research.